syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mail-merge.md

 Mail merge is a process of merging data from data source to a Word template document.
 The `WMergeField` class provides support to bind template document and data source.
 The `WMergeField` instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.

-The following data sources are supported by Essential DocIO for performing Mail merge:
+The following data sources are supported by Essential<sup style="font-size:70%">&reg;</sup> DocIO for performing Mail merge:

 * String Arrays
 * Java objects